Monday, May 06, 2019

 ly remember other-

-wise called me my
+wise called me a

 friend.
 And I threw